prasenjit52282/dalton-dataset/README.md

 | <tt>Customer</tt>   | Participant name of the measurement site, replaced with `SiteID` to preserve privacy (`H1`-`H13`, `A1`-`A8`, `R1`-`R5`, `F1`, `F2`, `C1`, `C2`) as per [Metadata/Site_wise_details.csv](https://github.com/prasenjit52282/dalton-dataset/blob/main/Metadata/Site_wise_details.csv) |
 | <tt>Ph</tt>         | Phone number of the customer for urgent contact, replaced with `XXXX` to preserve privacy    |

-The activities and events (**in total 3960 annotations**) are stored in the `Annotations.csv` file of [Metadata](https://github.com/prasenjit52282/dalton-dataset/tree/main/Metadata) folder.
+The activities and events (**in total 3957 annotations**) are stored in the `Annotations_cleaned.csv` file of [Metadata](https://github.com/prasenjit52282/dalton-dataset/tree/main/Metadata) folder.
 As annotation may come from different occupants from the same site, we have given unique identifier to each participant (`P1` - `P46`).
 Each annotation is comprised of the following values.

 | Parameters | Description                                                                                |
 |------------|--------------------------------------------------------------------------------------------|